 How much money did I leave on the table?
 Do I have enough money to cover my company’s bills and payroll?
 The greatest impact on your revenue comes from the price you set for your product.
+You must have the right pricing strategy for your business model.
 Your price determines your ability to be successful, generate cash, and increase the profitability of your business.
 Is your price right?

 How Price Effects Your Business